 (1) Determine if your oak tree is a susceptible species.
-To date, Sudden Oak Death has only been found on the following tree species in California: tanoak, coast live oak, Shreve oak, canyon live oak, and California black oak.
+Sudden Oak Death is most commonly found on the following tree species in California: tanoak, coast live oak, Shreve oak, canyon live oak, and California black oak.
 Of these, tanoak is the species most likely to be killed.

 (2) Determine if you are in an infested area.
-Check the Sudden Oak Death mapping and monitoring site or contact staff in your local County Extension, Agricultural Commissioner, or California Department of Forestry and Fire Protection (CDF) offices.
+Check the SOD MAP site or contact staff in your local County Extension, Agricultural Commissioner, or CALFIRE offices.
 If you are outside of an infested area, your tree could still be infected with Phytophthora ramorum, but it would be less likely.

 (3) Compare the symptoms of Sudden Oak Death with those on your oak tree.
 Check other susceptible tree and shrub species nearby.
-Do they have leafspots or other symptoms of P. ramorum?
+Do they have leaf spots or other symptoms of P. ramorum?
 California bay laurel is the best indicator of the risk and presence of the disease.
 Photos of symptoms on oaks, California bay laurel, and other hosts can be found at suddenoakdeath.org.